hgup/hgup.github.io/urara/ml/03-classification/+page.svelte.md

 ### Precision & Recall

 **Precision** refers to "How many times were you right about a Positive?"
-This measures the *accuracy* of positive predictions. $$
+This measures the *accuracy* of positive predictions.
+$$
 \text{precision} = \frac{TP}{TP + FP}
 $$
 **Recall** refers to "How many positives could you recall correctly?".
 Also refers to *sensitivity* or *True Positive Rate* (TPR).
 Another way to think about recall is how well you are able to **DETECT** the positives?
-Are you able to detect all of them or are there a few misses? $$
+Are you able to detect all of them or are there a few misses?

+Hey
+$$
 \text{recall} = \frac{TP}{TP + FN}
 $$
 > Why do we need both precision and recall?